spark-mv/cdn/guide.md

 In case the response is different from the desired response, you need to configure the missing headers by enabling CORS on the web server(s) that is serving the video files.
 We suggest to go line by line to ensure all headers are configured correctly.
 Please see the ‘How do I configure CORS’ section for instructions.

-## So, how do I configure CORS headers?
+## 2.3 So, how do I configure CORS headers?

 For step by step instructions regarding how to enable CORS on different web servers, see the [original CORS documentation](http://enable-cors.org/server.html).
 If you are using Amazon S3, please click [here](https://github.com/hola/cdn/blob/master/progressive_download.md#using-amazon-s3).
 Make sure you add all the required headers, not just '*' referenced in the generic instructions.

 After committing the configuration changes, verify response headers to MP4/FLV files from this server(s) include required headers, as described above.

-# Step 3: Content protection
+# 3. Handling content protection

 Hola’s CDN servers will initially attempt to download a copy of the video from your infrastructure to serve to future users.
 In case your video URLs have some sort of content protection scheme, additional settings are required.
 If content protection is used and no steps are taken, Hola servers will not be able to download videos, and Hola CDN will not be able to function.

 There are a few ways of dealing with content protection.

-## Whitelisting Hola CDN servers
+## 3.1 Whitelisting Hola CDN servers

 Whitelisting the Hola CDN servers is the fastest way to enable Hola CDN to operate.
 Add the following servers to your list of whitelisted IPs: